 Dr. McIntyre is trained in a variety of therapeutic approaches including psychodynamic, cognitive- behavioral, and behavioral therapies.
-The therapy approach is flexibly tailored to suit the needs of the client and his or her family.
+The therapy approach is flexible in order to suit the needs of the client.
 Methods include:

-Through conversation or play activities, the therapist gains an understanding of the areas of greatest concern for the client.
-In therapy, the client learns to express emotional states clearly and appropriately, observe and tolerate emotions with greater ease, gain insight into his or her behaviors and patterns in relationships, practice new ways of communicating with others, and improve problems-solving and social skills.
-The child or adolescent is viewed in the context of the whole family and his or her unique temperament and developmental experiences.
+Psychotherapy is conducted through play or conversation and addresses expressing emotional states clearly, observing and tolerating emotions with greater ease, developing insight into one’s behavior and patterns in relationships, practicing new ways of communicating with others, and improving problem-solving and social skills.
+The client is viewed in the context of the whole family and his or her unique temperament and developmental experiences.

 Mindfulness, Distress Management, and Relaxation Exercises

-Exercises and practices are introduced that can help clients manage the stresses of life.
-For example, breathing exercises, progressive musle relaxation, and visualization provide ways to reduce anxiety and bodily tension.
-Mindfulness emphasizes moment to moment awareness of one’s inner world of thoughts, feelings, and sensations without judgment.
+Exercises and practices are introduced that can help clients manage stress more effectively.
+For example, breathing exercises, progressive muscle relaxation, and visualization provide ways to reduce anxiety and bodily tension.
+Also, mindfulness activities are used to develop moment to moment awareness of one’s inner world of thoughts, feelings, and sensations with less judgment and reactivity.

 Dialectical Behavioral Therapy

 DBT is a more intensive form of therapy designed to help people changes patterns of behavior that are not effective, such as self-harm, suicidal thinking, and substance abuse.
 This therapy helps people develop greater self-acceptance and motivation for change.
 DBT clients learn skills for emotional regulation, distress tolerance, interpersonal effectiveness, and mindful awareness of one’s behavior and emotions.
 Clients attend one skills group per week as well as one individual therapy session per week.

 • What is DBT? [link]